 Cape Sebastian offers stunning views to the north and south on a clear day.
-This is a "must" for anyone traveling the Pacific Coast Highway Route 101 through Oregon.
+This is a “must” stop for vacationers.
 From the south parking lot, there is a spectacular view of the Pistol River, 3 miles (5 km) to the south.
-The Point Saint George Lighthouse and Crescent City are 34 miles (55 km) due south.
-Don't stay in your car, but venture out a short distance on the trail on the west side of the parking lot for views ... more
+Don’t stay in your car, but venture out a short distance on the trail on the west side of the parking lot for views … more

-Pistol River, OR, is one of the most scenic stretches along any coast in the world.
-There are numerous scenic viewpoints along Route 101 to pull over and watch the Pacific Ocean.
+Pistol River is one of the most scenic stretches along any coast in the world.
+There are numerous scenic viewpoints that are worthwhile to pull over and take in the view.
 Meyers Beach and Hunters Cove, north of the mouth of Pistol River, are a favorite of surfers, wind surfers and equestrians, and is a wide, kid and pet friendly beach to walk along.
 At night, it is not unusual to see a bonfire built with driftwood.
 During low tides, the area is a favorite for digging razor clams.
 Boarded by Cape Sebastian to the north and Saddle Rock to the south, this area is one of the widest, longest and most scenic natural beaches in the Pacific Northwest.

 North of Pistol River are numerous places to park and hike.
-Enjoy the view and scenery.
 Hunters Island is located towards the northern portion, just south of Cape Sebastian.
 Home to several species of marine birds, this is a favorite area for bird watching.

 There is a gated road just south of Pistol River.
 A hiking trail wanders through the stabilized sand area and then into the dunes.
 The trail heads towards the ocean where it joins the horse trail marked with posts with a horseshoe painted on them.
 The left fork goes to the beach and onto Pistol River.
 The right fork travels through the dunes and wooded areas and back to highway 101 south of the river.

-Pistol River is located 10 miles south of Gold Beach and 17 miles north of Brookings, Oregon.
+Pistol River is located 10 miles south of Gold Beach and 17 miles north of Brookings.

 To the north of the Rogue, and outside the city limits of Gold Beach is Bailey Beach.
 This beach is listed on some maps, incorrectly according to the locals, as Barley Beach.